chiaweilee/sheetjs-lite/README.md

 # r-xlsx

-This is a fork of `xlsx`, which has spreadsheet data parser only, and it's smaller.
+A fork of `xlsx`.
+Spreadsheet data parser only, but smaller.

 ## Difference